rust-open-games/rust-open-games.github.io/README.md

 # Rust Open Games
-The source files for the official Rust-Open-Games website
+The source files for the official Rust-Open-Games website.